mrganimurat/renjiro/privacy_policy.md

 # EN: Privacy Policy of Renjiro discord-bot
 1. Introduction

 We respect your privacy and are committed to protecting your personal data.
-This Privacy Policy (hereinafter referred to as the "Policy") describes how we collect, use, store and protect the information that you provide using our Discord bot (hereinafter referred to as the "bot").
+This Privacy Policy describes how we collect, use, store and protect the information that you provide using our Discord-bot Renjiro#5247.

 2. Collected data